 - Pressed a specimen of Viburnum lentago and Eupatorium maculatum

-- Saw bull moose with a full rack in the river just downstream from Round Pond
+- Observed two Otters in the river just downstream from Round Pond

 - Felled, limbed and sectioned several trees with my axe for firewood.